Bayan Karimi - ESR 4, January 2018 - present

 Co-supervisor: Hervé Courtois, CNRS

 At CHALMERS (March 2019) to get trained on superconducting resonators,

-At CNRS (July 2020) to get trained on the quantum jump technique.
+At CNRS (Fall 2020) to get trained on the quantum jump technique.

 Quantum thermodynamics by nanocalorimetry

 Objectives: The project focuses on the measurement of microwave photons emitted by superconducting quantum circuits.
 The task is to develop a nanocalorimeter, which is capable of measuring subkelvin energy quanta with microsecond time resolution.
 The noise-equivalent temperature that can be reached is in few µK/Hz1/2 range, limited by fundamental energy fluctuations.
 The measurement requires RF-detection with a temperature sensitive element coupled to a very low heat capacity absorber thus providing a wide-band detector.
 An immediate choice is a hybrid NIS tunnel junction as a thermometer and a nanofabricated metallic or semiconducting absorber.